BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [C++20's Feature Test Macros](https://youtu.be/4Bf8TmbibXw)

-c++20 standardized compile time behavior, it allows us to check at compile time if a feature exists in the standard. the value of the macro is the year and the month the feature was accepted, so if something was added in c++20, the value might be "201707L" - designating that it was accepted early on to the standard, back in july 2017.
+c++20 standardized compile time behavior, it allows us to check at compile time if a feature exists in the standard. the value of the macro is the year and the month the feature was accepted, so if something was added in c++20, the value might be "201707L" - designating that it was accepted early on to the standard, back in July 2017.

 having this macros allow us to check if the library which we are using supports a feature